GDevelopApp/GDevelop-documentation/docs/gdevelop5/collaboration/index.md

 ![](/gdevelop5/collaboration/project-modified.png)

+!!! note

+    Working at the same time on a project with another user will be progressively introduced to GDevelop in the future.

 ## Collaborate locally

-If you don't want to use GDevelop's Cloud, you can still collaborate on a project by saving it locally and using a version control system like Git.
+If you don't want to use GDevelop Cloud, you can still collaborate on a project by saving it locally and using a version control system like Git.
 Checkout the [Git tutorial](/gdevelop5/tutorials/using-github-desktop) for more information.